-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Eye exam for people with diabetes Comparison of rate to statewide rate - higher rate is better The number of patients age 18 to 75 diagnosed with diabetes (type 1 and type 2) who had an eye exam at least once in a 2 year period or, if there is evidence of eye disease, during the measurement period.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward Eye exam for people with diabetes Comparison of rate to statewide rate - higher rate is better The number of patients age 18 to 75 diagnosed with diabetes (type 1 and type 2) who had an eye exam at least once in a 2-year period or, if there is evidence of eye disease, during the measurement period.
 Specifically, the eye exam is a retinal or dilated eye exam by an eye care professional (optometrist or ophthalmologist).
 A negative retinal eye exam result is not necessary to count towards the numerator for exams occurring in the year prior to the measurement year due to the lack of clinical data available.
-Evidence that a retinal eye screening occurred Jul.
-2015 - Jun.
-2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017 without result data in either the measurement year or year prior to the measurement year will suffice for meeting the numerator requirement.
-Kidney disease screening for people with diabetes Comparison of rate to statewide rate - higher rate is better The number of patients age 18 to 75 with diabetes (type 1 and type 2) who had a kidney screening test or were treated for kidney disease (nephropathy) or who have already been diagnosed with kidney disease, at least once during the 1-year measurement period.
+Evidence that a retinal eye screening occurred without result data in either the measurement year or year prior to the measurement year or year prior to the measurement suffice for meeting the numerator requirement.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS® 2018 NCQA Quality Compass® / NCQA HEDIS® 2019 Kidney disease screening for people with diabetes Comparison of rate to statewide rate - higher rate is better The number of patients age 18 to 75 with diabetes (type 1 and type 2) who had a kidney screening test or were treated for kidney disease (nephropathy) or who have already been diagnosed with kidney disease, at least once during the 1-year measurement period.
 Evidence of nephropathy includes a nephrologist visit, a positive urine macroalbumin test as documented by claims, or treatment with ACE inhibitor/ARB therapy.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS® 2018 NCQA Quality Compass® / NCQA HEDIS® 2019